Specialist in Education: Teacher Leadership

 - Financial Aid: Student loans are available through the VSU Office of Financial Aid - 229-333-5935.

-- GaPSC Certification: By completing this online degree and passing the Georgia content assessment in Teacher Leadership, candidates will be eligible for the new Teacher Leadership (level 6) certification, as long as they meet the additional certification requirements of three years of successful classroom teaching experience and a recommendation from their employing Local Unit of Administration (LUA) (505-2-.149 TEACHER LEADERSHIP).
+- GaPSC Certification: By completing this online degree and passing the Georgia content assessment in Teacher Leadership, candidates will be eligible for the new Teacher Leadership (level 6) certification, as long as they meet the additional certification requirements of one year of successful classroom teaching experience and a recommendation from their employing Local Unit of Administration (LUA) (505-2-.149 TEACHER LEADERSHIP).

-Adding Teacher Leadership certification through this program provides a level 6 certificate upgrade for any Georgia educator currently certified at level 5 in any teaching, service, or leadership area, even if the educator is not assigned to a leadership position.
-Students who began taking courses in the program before January 15, 2013, and who complete the program by September 15, 2015, will still earn the Curriculum and Instruction degree in Exemplary Teaching and be eligible for a certificate upgrade.
-Further details are available on the relevant GaPSC guidance document.
+Adding Teacher Leadership certification through this program provides a level 6 certificate upgrade for any Georgia educator currently certified even if the educator is not assigned to a leadership position.

 - Fall Semester – July 15th